DataReportRe/DFEG/reproducing_ICSE2024_results.md

 $python3 extract_datas.py
 ```

-Table 2 will be saved in "table_res.xls" and figures 3 to 8 will be save into "graph".
+Table 2 will be saved in "res_table.xls" and figures 3 to 8 will be save into "graph".

 # Get appendix results